Places

 Best Time to Go

-- January to April is peak dry season with calm seas; hurricane season (June–November) requires contingency plans and travel insurance.
+- January to April is peak dry season with calmer seas; hurricane season (June–November) requires contingency plans and travel insurance.

 - November to December offers festive energy and mild weather before peak crowds.

-- We monitor NOAA updates and coordinate evacuation and shelter plans when needed.
+- We monitor NOAA updates and coordinate local shelter and evacuation plans when needed.

 Group Logistics